gisostallenberg/php-stratum-mysql/docs/stratum-config-file.rst

 The ``stratum`` section is mandatory and holds one variable only:

   ``backend`` (mandatory)
     The fully qualified name of the class that implements the required backend.
 The backend must be a child class of ``SetBased\Stratum\Backend\Backend``.
-The backend of PhpStratum for MySQL and MariaDB is implemented in ``SetBased\Stratum\MySql\Backend\MysqlBackend``.
+The backend of PhpStratum for MySQL and MariaDB is implemented in ``SetBased\Stratum\MySql\Backend\MySqlBackend``.

 The database section
 --------------------